Rose Morgan

 Rose Meta Morgan (August 9, 1912 – December 16, 2008) was the owner and operator of the largest beauty parlor for African American women.
 She was also among the founders of New York's only black-owned commercial bank, the Freedom National Bank.

 Early life

 Morgan was one of nine children, the daughter of Chaptle Morgan, a former sharecropper turned businessman, and Winnie Robinson, a homemaker.
-She was born in Mississippi and was raised in Chicago.
+She was born in Mississippi and raised in Chicago.

 Career

 She attended the Morris School of Beauty.
 After she styled Ethel Waters’s hair in 1938, the performer invited her to New York City.
 She rented a booth in Sugar Hill salons and six month’s later opened her salon, Rose Meta’s House of Beauty, in an old mansion.